arch2kx/arch2kx/README.md

 Developer and Project Lead on
 Unredacted, an FPS on Roblox at xyz Interactive.

-Created a bullet-hell in Raylib and C++, and learning C for the low-level end of engine work.
+Created a bullet-hell in Raylib using C++, and learning C for the low-level end of engine work.
 Comfortable in TypeScript and Python.

 ### Recent Work: